 Every element of this case is designed to make it as quick to change up the typing feel or layout as quickly as possible.
 The base and top are secured with magnets, and the plate is suspended on sorbothane gaskets, making it fast and easy to chop and change.

-This was one of the first self-lead projects that I really sank my teeth into, and though it’s work from before my time at uni, I still think it’s some of the best I’ve done.
-The project as a whole did so much for me in terms of understanding the broader world of design as well as developing my workflow and various skills (3D Modelling, Networking, Marketing, etc).
+This was one of the first self-led projects that I really sank my teeth into, and though it’s work from before my time at uni, I still think it’s some of the best I’ve done.
+The project as a whole did so much for me in terms of understanding the broader world of design as well as developing my workflow and various skills (3D Modelling, Networking, Marketing, etc.).

 During my descent into the world of keyboard tinkering, I started to grow a following on various social media as I documented what I got up to.
 After a while, I was approached by someone asking that I merge my hobby with my technical skills and work with them to design a bespoke 40% keyboard case for a PCB they had.
 Ultimately this second party dissappeared off the face of the earth after the first month or two, but by then I was too invested so took the project on myself.
 The hope was to design the first ‘premium’ 40% keyboard case and incorporate as much compatability for different layouts and existing PCBs as possible.
 Now I just had to turn the thought into a product… and find people to help fund the process!

-There were a few minor tweaks that would be needed before submitting a production run, but just minor things like a pocket for air to settle under the epoxy that held the magnets in palce, perhaps tweaking the grit used for the pre-anodise sandblasting, adding threads to the holes in the base weight (how did I manage to miss that…).
+There were a few minor tweaks that would be needed before submitting a production run, but just minor things like a pocket for air to settle under the epoxy that held the magnets in place, perhaps tweaking the grit used for the pre-anodise sandblasting, adding threads to the holes in the base weight (how did I manage to miss that…).

 There’s not much point in having a product if you don’t have a way to sell it, or people to sell it to…